How To Keep Your House Organic And Plastic Free

 When you’re at the supermarket, you may think the produce aisle is a plastic free area at first glance but, if you stop and look closely, everything has stickers!
 A great way to avoid this is by getting your fresh produce at the farmers market.
 You can bring your own bag and and you'll be delighted to find everything sticker free!
 Plus, you'll be buying fruits and vegetables that are the freshest and all organic.

 Green cleaners are environmentally friendly because they are made with ingredients that are safe for the planet.
-Your skin is highly absorbent of whatever you put on it, that’s why organic and clean is always best.
+Your skin is highly absorbent of whatever you put on it, that’s why biodegradable and clean is always best.
 If you want green cleaners but you're also mindful of the plastic packaging, cleancult offers plastic-free cleaning plans that will do the job.
-When you make the switch to natural cleaners you are making sure everything works in harmony with yourself and the environment, after all what goes around comes around.
+When you make the switch to green cleaners with biodegradable ingredients you are making sure everything works in harmony with yourself and the environment, after all what goes around comes around.